South Florida and the West Indies.

 See also Florida Natural Areas Inventory's Field Guide to the Rare Plants of Florida

 Map of select IRC data for the Florida Keys

 Florida Keys History and Distribution:

-First collected between 1838 and 1853 by John Loomis Blodgett on the island of Key West.
+First collected between 1838 and 1853 by John Loomis Blodgett on Big Pine Key.
 Reported in 1913